kerenastaicy/test-rig-2026/BUILDLOG.md

   - Future-proof: If you later add more object types, you can retrain the model.

  - Analysed the communication and interfaces

+## 22 August 2026
+- Started CAD modelling of major parts with approximate dimensions